-- 2 cups flour (any kind will work; we used oat flour)
+- 2 cups flour (we used whole wheat)

-Roll out your dough to desired thickness, adding flour as necessary to keep dough workable, then cut and place on trays.
+Roll out the dough to desired thickness, adding flour as necessary to keep dough workable.

 A word of caution: Too much kale or spinach can be harmful to pets with known kidney problems due to its oxalate content.
-If you’re concerned about dog kidney stones, feed sparingly and check with your vet.
+If you’re concerned about dog kidney stones, check with your vet before making this treat.